Amit-priyu/Interview-Resources-/Oops for Interviw/README.md

 Object Oriented Programming Notes - Last Minute Revision ✅ Here we have last minute revision notes of object oriented programming language.
 These questions will familiarize you with the most important object-oriented programming concepts and help you ace your job interviews 🙌

-Join us for all the latest offcampus job updates, webinar, hackathons, resume review and a lot more ❤️❤️ linkedin logo youtube logo telegram logo instagram logo whatsapp logo Most Asked OOPS Interview Questions
+Most Asked OOPS Interview Questions
 1: What is OBJECT-ORIENTED PROGRAMMING?
 Answer: Object-oriented programming is a programming paradigm built on the concept of objects.